The Best 9mm Glocks

 Our Top Pick

-However, when it comes to 9mm Glocks, there are numerous models on the market.
-The vast array of options can feel overwhelming, so how do you know which Glock 9mm is best?
+9mm Luger offers higher magazine capacities, less recoil, lower cost (both in ammunition and wear on the weapons), and higher functional reliability rates However when it comes to 9mm Glocks, there are numerous models.
+The vast array of options can feel overwhelming, so how do you know which Glock is best?

 The generation 5 G19 delivers a better gas seal and less fouling thanks to the enhanced polygonal rifling on the Marksman barrel.
 The Gen5 features the same reversible magazine catch of the Gen4 but incorporates an ambidextrous one-piece slide lock to give left-handed shooters a better grip.

-The Gen5 G19 also brings improvements to the magazine and mag well compared to the Gen4 model.
+The Gen5 G19 also improves the magazine and mag well compared to the Gen4 model.
 The magazine features an orange follower to easily see empties, an extended bottom lip for easy magazine extraction, and a flared magazine well for easy reloads.
 The compact and lightweight pistol comes in at 1.47 lbs and has a barrel length of 4 inches.

 The Glock 19 boasts impressive accuracy for a reasonable price.
 It’s a fantastic option for those purchasing a Glock for the first time who may not be sure which features they’re looking for.